soil-initiative/stacks/proposals/stacks/Overview.md

 The question is what should the types of these values be?
 There seems to be no good universal answer, and having each `stackref` *statically* specify the expected types would both complicate the type system and restrict usage patterns.
 So instead we use a *dynamic* convention, repurposing events provided by exception handling.
-That is, the stack giving control specifies an event tag and arguments corresponding to that event tag, and the stack receiving control checks that event tag to determine what to do.
+That is, the stack giving control specifies an event and arguments corresponding to that event, and the stack receiving control checks that event to determine what to do.

 This is achieved by the following instruction:
 ```
 stack.switch $event : [t* stackref] -> unreachable
 ```
-The `stackref` on the stack is the stack to switch to (trapping if that `stackref` is null).
+The `stackref` is the stack to switch to (trapping if that `stackref` is null).
 The `$event` specifies the event to use for the transfer and must have type `[t* stackref]`.
 The values for the `t*` of the event are given by the `t*` on the stack.
-The value of the `stackref` of the event is the leaf reference of the current stack that is giving up control.
+The value of the `stackref` of the event is the reference to the current stack that is giving up control.

-This leaves the stack in a halted state, waiting for control to eventually be transferred back.
+This leaves the stack that was switched from in a halted state, waiting for control to eventually be transferred back.
 When control is transferred back, some event is supplied.
-This event is received using existing (revised) exception-handling mechanisms.
+This event is received using existing exception-handling mechanisms.
+There is currently discussion on how to revise the exception-handling proposal to better support two-phase stack unwinding (and similarly this proposal), so for this document we suppose a `try instr*` block can be followed by multiple `catch $event $label` instructions indicating to transfer control to `$label` on `$event` exceptions.

 Although the most straightforward way to implement event handling is using a stack walk, typically the relevant event handler for a `stack.switch` will be in the immediate scope, so engines will likely want to optimize their implementation by directing control straight to that handler.

->Can we require that the event handler is syntactically local?

 The following illustrates how a lightweight thread could yield control to a central thread manager by fetching that `stackref` and switching to it with the `$thread_yielded` event:
 ```